Diptanil-Sen/TECH-TROOPERS_EC102B/README.md

-# MADE WITH LOVE BY TEAM TECH TROOPERS
+# MADE WITH ❤️ BY TEAM TECH TROOPERS